 Arrest and Conviction Records in Employment

-The short answer to the question of whether an arrest or conviction record can legally be used against an employee or job applicant is yes and no. An employer may legally obtain and use criminal record history as long as the use is job related and consistent with business necessity.
+The short answer to the question of whether an arrest or conviction record can legally be used against an employee or job applicant is yes and no. An employer may legally obtain and use criminal record history in a pre-employment screening as long as the use is job-related and consistent with business necessity.
 However, when the use of arrest and conviction records becomes discriminatory in nature, an employer could be held liable for violation of Title VII.
 If you have questions or concerns about the effects of an arrest and conviction record on your chances of obtaining employment or other job opportunities, contact an employment rights attorney today.